RECENT PROJECTS

 VISTA HILL'S PARENTCARE FAMILY RECOVERY CENTER

-Synergy Arts Foundation is excited to be funding an arts program at Vista Hill’s ParentCare Family Recovery Center*.
+Synergy Arts Foundation funds an arts program at Vista Hill’s ParentCare Family Recovery Center*.
 This organization has been helping “high-risk” families break the cycle of child abuse, neglect, substance abuse and domestic violence for over 26 years.
 By providing drug rehabilitation, parenting skills classes and much more, ParentCare provides families the opportunity to make critical lifestyle changes and create a safe, nurturing home environment for their children.

 Primary benefits of the art project are to enhance self-confidence, focus and patience and to explore creativity and self expression through different art mediums.
 Simultaneously, the art classes provide a safe environment in which to relax, have fun and promote building a sense of community through sharing creative ideas and solutions.

 The primary goal of the ParentCare art program is to provide participants a creative and stimulating opportunity to explore artistic experience and expression.
 The ParentCare population is primarily mothers and mothers-to-be (18-40) who are in recovery from drug or alcohol addiction, many of whom have come out of Fostercare and some are homeless.
 Some mothers bring their infants to class while older children are encouraged to participate.
-The art instructor, Pam Palmer-Lowe, is a professional interior designer with a background in applied design and management, who has generously been volunteering at ParentCare for over 18 months.
-She plans to include diverse mediums for these classes with an emphasis on creating “functional” art objects such as quilted pillows, fabric dolls, wooden jewelry and picture frames, holiday ornaments, special occasion cards and much more.
+The art instructor, Pam Palmer-Lowe, is a professional interior designer with a background in applied design and management.
+She includes diverse mediums for these classes with an emphasis on creating “functional” art objects such as quilted pillows, fabric dolls, wooden jewelry and picture frames, holiday ornaments, special occasion cards and much more.

-Synergy Arts Foundation is excited to be funding an arts program at Vista Hill’s ParentCare Family Recovery Center*.
+Synergy Arts Foundation funds an arts program at Vista Hill’s ParentCare Family Recovery Center*.
 This organization has been helping “high-risk” families break the cycle of child abuse, neglect, substance abuse and domestic violence for over 26 years.
 By providing drug rehabilitation, parenting skills classes and much more, ParentCare provides families the opportunity to make critical lifestyle changes and create a safe, nurturing home environment for their children.

 Primary benefits of the art project are to enhance self-confidence, focus and patience and to explore creativity and self expression through different art mediums.
 Simultaneously, the art classes provide a safe environment in which to relax, have fun and promote building a sense of community through sharing creative ideas and solutions.

 The primary goal of the ParentCare art program is to provide participants a creative and stimulating opportunity to explore artistic experience and expression.
 The ParentCare population is primarily mothers and mothers-to-be (18-40) who are in recovery from drug or alcohol addiction, many of whom have come out of Fostercare and some are homeless.
 Some mothers bring their infants to class while older children are encouraged to participate.
-The art instructor, Pam Palmer-Lowe, is a professional interior designer with a background in applied design and management, who has generously been volunteering at ParentCare for over 18 months.
-She plans to include diverse mediums for these classes with an emphasis on creating “functional” art objects such as quilted pillows, fabric dolls, wooden jewelry and picture frames, holiday ornaments, special occasion cards and much more.
+The art instructor, Pam Palmer-Lowe, is a professional interior designer with a background in applied design and management.
+She includes diverse mediums for these classes with an emphasis on creating “functional” art objects such as quilted pillows, fabric dolls, wooden jewelry and picture frames, holiday ornaments, special occasion cards and much more.

 CORAZON DE VIDA